murphycj/AGFusion/README.md

 # Annotate Gene Fusion (AGFusion)
-For a given gene fusion, AGFusion will predict the cDNA, CDS, and protein sequences resulting from fusion of all combinations of transcripts and save them to fasta files.
-AGFusion can also plot the protein domain architecture of the fusion transcripts.
-Currently, only PFAM domains are used to annotate gene fusions.
-CDS and protein sequences are only outputted for fusions that can form a protein.
+For a given gene fusion, AGFusion will predict the cDNA, CDS, and protein sequences resulting from a gene fusion and save them to fasta files.
+AGFusion also plots the protein domain and exon architectures of the fusion transcripts.

 Docs are at http://pythonhosted.org/agfusion/